 Eurostat’s European Union Labour Force Survey defines self-employed people as ‘those … who work in their own business, professional practice or farm for the purpose of earning a profit, and who employ no other persons’.
-A self-employed person may also be defined as an independent worker, in contrast with an employee, who is subordinate to and dependent on an employer.
-A report for the European Foundation for Living and Working Conditions (March 2009), Self-employed workers: industrial relations and working conditions, provides a detailed synopsis of the different definitions used.
+A self-employed person may also be defined as an independent worker – in contrast to an employee, who is subordinate to and dependent on an employer.
+A 2009 report from Eurofound on self-employed workers sets out the different definitions used and presents a comparative overview of the industrial relations and employment and working conditions of self-employed workers in the European Union.

 Article 53 of the Treaty on the Functioning of the European Union (TFEU) (previously Article 47 of the EC Treaty) provides for the free movement of the self-employed, stating:

 In order to make it easier for persons to take up and pursue activities as self-employed persons, the European Parliament and the Council shall, acting in accordance with the ordinary legislative procedure, issue directives for the mutual recognition of diplomas, certificates and other evidence of formal qualifications and for the coordination of the provisions laid down by law, regulation or administrative action in Member States concerning the taking-up and pursuit of activities as self-employed persons.

 The Court of Justice of the European Union (CJEU) reinforced these treaty provisions by defining a worker as any person engaged in economic activity.
 This definition ensures that all treaty provisions covering the free movement of workers also apply to self-employed people.